acuerdobmh/metaverse-skills-learning/skillBasic/README.md

 Bot Framework v4 Skills Echo sample.

-This bot has been created using [Bot Framework](https://dev.botframework.com), it shows how to create a simple RootBot that sends message activities to a SkillBot that echoes it back.
+This bot has been created using [Bot Framework](https://dev.botframework.com), it shows how to create a simple RootBot that sends message activities to a SkillBotOpenAi that echoes it back.

 ## Prerequisites